 Convertible notes are carried at amortized cost, net of issuance costs.
-In accordance with Accounting Standards Update ("ASU") 2020-06, Debt - Debt with Conversion and Other Options, the Company accounts for convertible instruments as a single liability (applicable to the convertible notes) or equity with no separate accounting for embedded conversion features unless the conversion feature meets the criteria for accounting under the substantial premium model or does not qualify for a derivative scope exception.
+The Company accounts for convertible instruments as a single liability (applicable to the convertible notes) or equity with no separate accounting for embedded conversion features unless the conversion feature meets the criteria for accounting under the substantial premium model or does not qualify for a derivative scope exception.
 Interest expense is recognized using the effective interest method and includes amortization of issuance costs over the life of the debt.